DanielBUBU/PD_maid/README.md

 - Cross server support,bring your music to another server using join and leave buttons
 - 3 loop modes
 - Information for different links
+- Being able to play bad apple in a text channel
 </details>

 # Comparison to other discord music bot